Srijagunaganti/Sales-Analysis-and-Forecasting-for-an-Online-Retail-Business/README.md

-# Marketing Strategy Presentation
+# Sales Analysis and Forecasting for an Online Retail Business

-This repository contains the PowerPoint presentation for our **Sales Analysis and Forecasting for an Online Retail Businessarketing Strategy**.
+This repository contains the PowerPoint presentation for our **Sales Analysis and Forecasting for an Online Retail Business**.

 ## 📂 File Information